What is Aspergillus Mold?

 Aspergillus is typical of most molds that are found in the home.
 It is found usually in damp areas that do not encounter a lot of sunlight.
 It can make its way into your home through numerous means, be it from a leaky roof, an open window during (for it) opportune weather, or by bringing it into your home with wet or muddy shoes.

-Once it is in your home all it needs is a source of moisture and nutrients in order to start spreading.
+Once it is in your home, all it needs is a source of moisture and nutrients in order to start spreading.
 Once it begins to spread it does not take long to develop into something more problematic.

 Is Aspergillus Mold Common in Homes?

 Aspergillus is quite common, both indoors and outdoors.
 In fact, there is a correlation because Aspergillus is so easy to transfer from outside to inside.
-Whether you bring it into your home by yourself or it makes its way in through some other means, it can thrive anywhere there is enough moisture and nutrients to support it.
+Whether you bring it into your home by yourself or it makes its way in through other means, it can thrive anywhere there is enough moisture and nutrients to support it.

 Is Aspergillus Black Mold?